 If you’ve seen the self-sufficient headsets and that’s what interests you, there are a few at this level too.
 You don’t have to sacrifice quality for price either.
 If you take something like ReTrak Utopia 360 VR Headset, you’ve got a great looking and fitting headset for just a few bucks more than a viewer.
 This headset fits most smartphones with up to 6” screens and has form fitting features to contour to your face.
 Since it’s light weight, you won’t feel much, if any, strain from its weight.

 If you’re a hardcore PC Gamer, give the Oculus Rift VR Headset a look.
 One of crowdfunding’s early success stories, the Oculus Rift might just be the device that kickstarted (no pun intended) the Virtual Reality revolution.
 This is another very serious piece of hardware, featuring adjusting headphones, a 120 degree scanning motion sensor to capture your movements and gaming functions with an XBox One controller (included in the package.)
-In just a few weeks, the Oculus Touch will release too and with it, the creation of a set of virtual hands through controllers that slide onto your wrists.
-How’s that for taking your immersion to the next level?
+The Oculus Touch controllers slide onto your wrists and act like a set of virtual hands How’s that for taking your immersion to the next level?
 Moreover, using the new Oculus Quest you become untethered to a computer: it includes everything you need for an amazing VR experience!

 A few last things to think about